 video reviewwatch the full review

-If you run a website/blog and you want to review our game, just drop us an e-mail at stay-dead-press stay-dead com, be precise on what platform you prefer, whether it is PC, Mac or iPad, and we'll be more than happy to give you a review copy of Stay Dead.
+If you run a website/blog and you want to review our game, just drop us an e-mail at stay-dead-press stay-dead com, be precise on what platform you prefer, whether it is PC or Mac, and we'll be more than happy to give you a review copy of Stay Dead.